jcharistech/NeatText.jl/README.md

 ### Using `clean_text` function for bulk cleaning
-NeatText.jl offers a super function `clean_text` that allows you to do bulk cleaning of text using predefined patterns.
+NeatText.jl offers a super function `clean_text` that allows you to do bulk cleaning of text using predefined patterns as symbols.
 These patterns include the following
 - [:emails,:urls,:mentions:hashtags,:userhandles,:htmltags:puncts,:numbers,:phonenumbers,:special_char]

 More patterns can be included.
-**Note** the predefined patterns follows an order and the order will influence how the text is cleaned.
+**Note** The predefined patterns follows an order and the order will influence how the text is cleaned.

 ```julia
 >>> docx1 ="your text here with emails@gmail.com"